dnlzrgz/housaku/README.md

   - DOCX.
 - **Feed Integration**: Index content from your favorite RSS and Atom feeds.
 - **Fast search times**: Optimized search algorithm for fast results.
-- **Incremental indexing**: Sagasu skips already indexed documents, allowing you to gradually build your corpus without having to worry about redundancy.
+- **Incremental indexing**: Housaku skips already indexed documents, allowing you to gradually build your corpus without having to worry about redundancy.

 ## WIP

-Sagasu is an ongoind project, and several major features are in the pipeline, including:
+Housaku is an ongoind project, and several major features are in the pipeline, including:

 - A user-friendly Web UI.
 - A TUI for command-line enthusiasts.